ozyo/pdbParser/README.md

+This branch is for Python 3 version of pdbParser.
+Master soon will be retired.

 pdbParser retrives CA coordinates of the structures deposited at the RCSB data bank to be used with eBDIMs

-To make use of these scripts you need to install Python 2.7 and the packages listed below:
+To make use of these scripts you need to install Python 3 and the packages listed below:

 - numpy
 - biopython
 - requests
+- pandas
+- argparse

 To use the standalone version simply run (either with local files or with PDB ID):